I think you will agree that working out what your home care costs will be is difficult. So many

 Did you know that on average it takes about 30 hours to find a carer?

-This is why we launched the Home Care Matching Service.
+This is why we launched the Home Care Finder Service.
 Basically, you just tell us what you are looking for and we will go away and find you a carer that meets your requirements.
 All for FREE!

 To help us, we have Rory the Robot.
 You can chat to him and tell him what you need (he even occasionally talks back) and based on that we will find you a care provider.
 All you need to do is click ‘Yes, help me find care!” below.